 - Contain a determinable date by which delivery of the supplies or performance of the services is required;

-- Specify the quantity of supplies or scope of services ordered;
+- Specify the number of supplies or scope of services ordered;

 Terms and Conditions.
 Where market research has determined that the requirement is not a commercial item, the Contracting Officer should include those terms and conditions found in FAR 13.302 .
 Where market research has determined that the requirement is a commercial item, the Contracting Officer should include those terms and conditions found in FAR Part 12 .
 Unless otherwise directed, clauses appropriate to the PO should be incorporated by reference.
 Clauses that are required for all other than commercial POs may be found in FAR 13.302-5.
 The following clauses may be used in POs, as applicable: